Anchor Town

 The Security Perimeter

-The western edge of Anchor Town meets the eastern edge of the Tether Camps.
+The edge of Anchor Town meets the edge of the Tether Camps.
 The transition is a security checkpoint — Ironclad credentials in, everyone else out.
 On the Anchor Town side: clean streets, maintained infrastructure, corporate order.
 On the Camps side: informal settlement, improvised housing, the queue that feeds the formal operation.
 The two populations can see each other.
 The checkpoint ensures they don't mix.
 Workers who fraternize with Camp residents are noted.
 Not punished — noted.
 The distinction matters.

 Eze Okafor's Operations